0%

 Nobles Card

-Your leader, always active with two special abilities
+Your leader, always active with multiple effects

-Cannot be destroyed or attacked directly
+Cannot be destroyed or moved from Noble Zone

-Can be targeted by abilities and effects
+Can be targeted by card effects

-Do not have stats (cost/power/resolve)
+Do not have battle stats (cost/power/resolve)

 Arbiters